ASD-Blueprint/desktop.gov.au/program/engagement/faq.md

 * The Blueprint enables contemporary office productivity tools to be adopted consistently.
 For example, common and interoperable document collaboration, email, and video conferencing.

-A community collaboration forum – desktop.gov.au
+### A community collaboration forum – community.desktop.gov.au

 * In October 2020 the Program is established desktop.gov.au to increase WofG community collaboration to improve and continue the use of the Blueprint.

 * Through the forum there has been newsletters, a survey, and knowledge articles published.
 It also hosts the Blueprint on the GitHub platform to collaborate globally with developers.

-Skills uplift through M365 training – APS Digital Profession
+### Skills uplift through M365 training – APS Digital Profession

 * From November 2020, digital skills and capability training have been delivered for IT administrators and end-users in M365 and Azure.
 This training will continue until end of June 2021.